National Institute of Health

 Problem

-A research consortia of over 60+ medical and research institutions needed a platform for users to stay engaged with the consortia and their designated groups.
+The NIH needed a place for their 60+ medical and research institutions to stay engaged with the consortia and their various groups.

 Solution